Below is a list of resources providing an introduction to the topic of recovering from environmental toxic mold issues. Click here for details.

 This hour-long film (produced by Dave Asprey) provides a basic introduction to the topic of mold-related illness and may be watched for free.

-This readable biography of Erik Johnson provides a quick introduction to a number of difficult topics on mold illness and is available for free.
+This readable biography of Erik Johnson provides a quick introduction to a number of difficult topics on mold illness and is available for free from Paradigm Change.